Level I vs Level II Chimney Inspection: Which Do You Need?

 Level I is the standard annual chimney inspection.
 Use it when the chimney is in regular use, the appliance and fuel type have not changed, and no events (fire, storm, lightning) have happened since the last inspection.

 Level II adds video flue scanning to the Level I scope.
-NFPA 211 requires it in four specific situations:
+NFPA 211 calls for it in four specific situations:

 - Property transfer (sale of the home)